haq9966/THub_BookReview_Project/README.md

 ## Troubleshooting

-Incase of any errors pertaining to bcrypt module, navigate to the file `node_modules` and delete the file named `bcrypt`.
+In case of any errors pertaining to bcrypt module, navigate to the file `node_modules` and delete the file named `bcrypt`.
 Then complete the step by performing the following commands.

     $ npm install bcrypt
     $ npm audit fix --force